 Muscles and Taste Sensation of the Tongue

-An organ of the Oral Cavity, which aids speech, swallowing, mastication, taste and oral clearing.
-Here you can find a list of the extrinsic and intrinsic muscles that make up this particular human feature, definitions of the different Papillae, an explanation of Taste Sensation and an overview of the Taste pathway.
-Also included are the most common pathological Tongue disorders, their features and how to treat them.
+The tongue is an organ of the oral cavity, which aids speech, swallowing, mastication, taste and oral clearing.
+This article will provide you with an overview of the extrinsic and intrinsic muscles that make up the tongue, definitions of the different papillae, an explanation of taste Sensation, together with an overview of the taste pathway.
+Also included are the most common pathological tongue disorders, their features and how to treat them.

 - Styloglossus muscle